 Along with her friends and neighbors, Sarah advocated to create a community park in Mt.
 Sinai on property slated to be developed.
 Today North Shore Heritage Park shines as a community jewel.

 Prior to being elected, Sarah helped spearhead the creation of Brookhaven Town’s first Energy Department.
 Through her role as director of the department, she implemented the Green Homes Go Solar programs, which provided energy efficiency and renewable energy opportunities for Brookhaven residents.

 Currently, Sarah serves as the Chairwoman of Suffolk County’s Seniors and Human Services Committee and the Suffolk County Health Committee.
 In addition, she is the Vice Chairwoman of the Veterans and Consumer Affairs Committee and is a member of the Environment, Planning and Agriculture Committee and the Budget and Finance Committee.
-She serves as the Chairwoman to the Suffolk County Heroin and Opiate Epidemic Advisory Panel, School Traffic Safety Commission, and the Rails to Trails Civic Advisory Roundtable.
+She serves as the Chairwoman to the Suffolk County Addiction Prevention and Support Advisory Panel, School Traffic Safety Commission, and the Rails to Trails Civic Advisory Roundtable.
 Sarah is a member of Suffolk County’s Cancer Prevention and Health Promotion Coalition, Transportation Working Group, Welfare to Work Commission, Child Care Commission, Board of Health, Emergency Department Opioid Response Working Group and Brookhaven National Lab’s Legislative Roundtable.
 She is also an Advisory to the Youth Addiction Panel and the Teen Pregnancy Task Force.